jdg9vr/active-learning/README.md

 # active-learning
-A Report and Tutorial on Active Learning, a Machine Learning Tool
+Report and Tutorial on Active Learning, a Machine Learning Tool

 Created by Josh Gen, Connor Nickol, and Matt Manner